IanDCarroll/GoScrumYourself/4_ProductBacklog.md

 Product Backlog for __Ready to Apply__

-- Update Linked In
-- Create general cover letter and add it to the scrum repo.
-- Scout Jobs on Scrum Alliance
-- Polish Code on GitHub
+- Revise resume
 - Update Ghost Blog
-- Scout Jobs on Linked In
+- Scout Jobs on other sites.
-- Enroll in CC course so that I can be eligible for a Disney Internship
+- Enroll in CC course so that I can be eligible for a Disney Internship.
-- make a repo out of HardWay
 - Build Resume, but don't post it publicly on github, just by request or as needed.
+- Create separate resumes for Business Analyst and Junior Dev positions.
-- Creat profiles on jobhunting sites
+- Create profiles on jobhunting sites
 - Apply to placement agencies

 Ordered?
 Yes.